 4. Serve the Local Community Together

 There’s a lot of difficulty and suffering going on amidst Covid-19.
 Use your team to do something special for the people in your community who need help.
 It will help you and your staff feel great, but it also helps your team feel like they’re doing something good in the world—an essential component of an employee engagement model.
 If your staff feels nervous about volunteering in person, there definitely ways to support organizations in your community virtually.
-If you’re a yoga brand, hosting a donation based Zoom yoga class is a great option, with proceeds going to a local charity.
+If you’re a yoga brand, hosting a donation based Zoom exercise class is a great option, with proceeds going to a local charity.
 Browsing through VolunteerMatch or a local volunteer directory in your community will give you loads of ideas on how you can help out, and in the future.

 5. Host Frequent One-on-Ones